thomas-young-2013/hp-tuner/README.md

-## Hyperparameter Tuning Project
+## MFES-HB: Efficient Hyperband with Multi-Fidelity Quality Measurements
-In this project, we provided a hyperparameter optimization method based on Hyperband.
+In this project, we implemented the proposed Hyperband-style HPO method that is capable of utilizing the multi-fidelity measurements.

 ### Experimental Environment Installation.
 Software needed: 1) anaconda, 2) python>=3.5.